marcobesier/non-ade/README.md

 [Magma Online Calculator](http://magma.maths.usyd.edu.au/calc/) in the vast majority of cases.

 A detailed discussion on how to use `NonADE` can be found in the [HowTo.pdf](https://github.com/marcobesier/rationalizability-of-square-roots/blob/master/HowTo.pdf).

+## Paper

+You can find the "Rationalizability of square roots" paper [here](https://arxiv.org/abs/2006.07121).

 ## License